pushpachoudhary0412/Thesis_Code/memory-bank/activeContext.md

 ## Notes
 - On macOS prefer conda-forge pyarrow to avoid C++ wheel builds.
 - Checkpoints are saved as state_dict; evaluators reconstruct model architecture from a dataset sample.
-- The thread-limiting env vars are a practical, lightweight mitigation for OpenMP/BLAS mixing issues; document and apply them in CI to avoid intermittent segfaults.
+- The thread-limiting env vars are a practical, lightweight mitigation for OpenMP/BLAS mixing issues; documenting and applying them in CI avoids intermittent segfaults.